Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Example:

-What happens if the decision-maker is not reachable?
+What happens if the decision-maker is unreachable?

 • On vacation?